 Gynecologists have a duty to properly screen, diagnose and treat cervical cancer in their patients.
 Proper screening and diagnosis include not only performing a pap smear and HPV test but also interpreting the results correctly.
 This screening is particularly effective at catching squamous cell cervical cancer, which is the most common.
-Squamous cell cervical cancer is often defeated by screening because the cells typically incubate for quite some time before they become cancerous.
+Squamous cell cervical cancer is often detected by screening because the cells typically incubate for quite some time before they become cancerous.

 There are, however, limitations to the Pap smear.
 A Pap smear may contain only a small number of abnormal cells among 50,000 to 300,000 normal cells.
 Pap smears also do not identify cervical disease in some women, which leads to a false negative that can delay treatment.

 Cervical cancer diagnosed at an early stage can be treated with radiation or surgery.
 A surgical excision of the cervix or a hysterectomy can be curative for early-stage cervical cancer.

 Cervical Cancer Misdiagnosis

-Cervical cancer misdiagnosis medical malpractice lawsuit most commonly involve the giving or interpreting of Pap smears.
-Sometimes doctors simply fail to follow-up on a Pap smear that demands further workup.
+Cervical cancer misdiagnosis medical malpractice lawsuits most commonly involve the giving or interpreting of Pap smears.
+Sometimes doctors simply fail to follow up on a Pap smear that demands further workup.
 An abnormal test is not a “let’s wait and see how it goes” situation.
 What is required is a colposcopy and biopsy.

 In other cases, the mistake is in interpreting the result not incorrectly identifying errors in the collection process that would distort the results.
 What happens after a Pap smear is that a trained cytotechnologist screens the smear and evaluates the sample for adequacy and any evidence of abnormal cells.
 The cytotechnologist will forward to a pathologist Pap smears they believe may be abnormal.
 Any breakdown or mistake in this process can lead to a misdiagnosis that results in a malpractice lawsuit.